kisinga/far-mon/docs/README.md

 ### 3.2.
 Relay Node (`relay`)

 The relay node acts as a bridge between the LoRa network and the Raspberry Pi.
-It forwards data between the two and handles configuration updates.
+It forwards data between the two and handles configuration updates using Tasmota firmware for enhanced configurability.

 #### Responsibilities

 -   **LoRa Uplink**: Receives sensor data from all remote nodes via LoRa.
--   **Serial Forwarding**: Forwards the received LoRa packets to the Raspberry Pi via the serial interface.
+-   **WiFi Forwarding**: Forwards the received LoRa packets to the Raspberry Pi via WiFi/MQTT.
--   **Serial Downlink**: Receives configuration commands from the Pi via the serial interface.
+-   **Configuration Management**: Receives configuration commands from the Pi via MQTT or web interface.
 -   **LoRa Downlink**: Broadcasts the configuration commands to the remote nodes via LoRa.
 -   **Status Reporting**: Handles acknowledgments from remote nodes and reports their status upstream to the Pi.
+-   **Web Interface**: Provides Tasmota web UI for direct configuration and monitoring.

 #### Main Loop Pseudocode